AMLAB-Wakayama/gammachirp-filterbank/README.md

       - GCparam.HLoss.Type = 'HL1' ~ 'HL8' % various types of example hearing loss
 	  - See GCFBv23_HearingLoss.m (lines 200-240) for detail

-- GCFBv23x.m : wrapping function to main version for easy maintanance

 - GCFBv23_EnvModLoss.m :  Envelop modulation (TMTF) loss calculation (beta version)

 - GCFBv23_AnaEnvMod.m :  Modulation filterbank calculation (beta version)

-- ShowIOfunction_ExctPtn_GCFBv23.m :  Show Input-output function based on excitation pattern

-- ShowIOfunction_AsymFunc_GCFBv23.m :  Show Input-output function by Asymmetric Function

 - There are some other programs to show the characteristics of GCFB.

 Directories
- - 	Fig/ :  Some figures derived from the sample programs and related documents
+ - 	Document/ :  Related documents
- -	Tools/ :  Tools for GCFB  (execute StartupGCFB.m to setpath)
+ -	Tool/ :  Tools for GCFB  (execute StartupGCFB.m to setpath)